Level 7, 10 Credits

 Lectures and seminars will be used to develop your knowledge of the impact of violence on health, and to critically review strategies implemented to prevent and control violence.
 You will be encouraged to read widely and to keep abreast of current trends and issues.

 Student-led discussions and exercises will be used to explore topics covered and to facilitate the sharing of ideas and knowledge.

-The course will be delivered one half day per week for 6 consecutive weeks.
-The course is delivered at LJMU.
+The course will be delivered one half day per week for 12 consecutive weeks, with additional online CANVAS (VLE) based activity and learning.

 During the course you will examine violence as a public health issue from different disciplinary perspectives.

 You will be introduced to epidemiological principles related to understanding violence, followed by a critical examination of key aspects of violence, including: